-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-The trust operates an academy for pupils aged 4 to 11 serving a catchment area in Washington and Gateshead: George Washington Primary School, John F Kennedy Primary School and Springwell Village Primary School.
-Its academies have a combined pupil capacity of 1,099 in the school census in October 2022, with 1,030 on roll.
+The trust operates schools for pupils aged 4 to 11 serving catchment areas in Washington and Sunderland.
+A small number of pupils attend from other neighbouring local authorities.
+The schools in the trust are: Columbia Grange School, George Washington Primary School, John F Kennedy Primary School and Springwell Village Primary School.
+Trust schools had a total of 1,097 pupils in the school census in October 2023.